bkratz/profile-site/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I'm a software developer, agile method, Clean-Code and TDD enthusiast.
+I have more then 20 years of experience of project work in several sectors and all team sizes.
+My focus currently is developing RESTful Web-Services with Java and SpringBoot, including all aspects like architecture, development, quality assurance and testing.

+I'm an organizor of the [Softwerkskammer](https://softwerkskammer.org) meetings in [Cologne](https://www.meetup.com/de-DE/Softwerkskammer-Koln/) and [Düsseldorf](https://www.meetup.com/de-DE/Softwerkskammer-Dusseldorf/).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/profil_en.pdf" "newtab" >}}profile{{< /staticref >}}.